 Expat families and children

-With plenty of activities available for children in the city, expat parents will have no trouble entertaining their little ones.
+With plenty of activities available for children in the city, you’ll have no trouble entertaining your little ones.
 Green spaces abound in Barcelona, and there are also gorgeous spots for day trips or weekend getaways with the family not far from the city.
-Spain's extensive rail network also allows for easy travel around the country with the whole family.
+Spain’s extensive rail network also allows for easy travel around the country with the whole family.

-There are plenty of high-quality Spanish instruction schools, as well as international schools in Barcelona.
-For parents with young children, sending them to a Spanish school may be recommended to assist them in immersing into the language and culture.
-Expat parents also needn't worry about healthcare in Barcelona, as the Catalan public health system is free and accessible.
+There are plenty of high-quality Spanish schools, as well as international schools in Barcelona.
+For parents with young children, sending them to a Spanish school may be recommended to assist them in immersing themselves in the language and culture.
+Expat parents also needn’t worry about healthcare in Barcelona, as the Catalan public health system is free and accessible.

 Climate in Barcelona

 Barcelona is blessed with hot summers and mild winters, making the weather ideal for most of the year.
-Expats will never find themselves weather-bound but will be able to entertain themselves outdoors all year.
+You’ll never find yourself weather-bound, but will be able to entertain yourself outdoors all year.

-New arrivals moving to Barcelona for pleasure or those who have been lucky enough to secure a job beforehand will find no better place to explore.
-As a city that is shaped by Catalonian heritage, expats who make an effort to learn the language and immerse themselves in the culture will find it hard ever to leave Barcelona.
+If you’re moving to Barcelona for pleasure or have been lucky enough to secure a job beforehand, you’ll find no better place to discover.
+Living in a city that is shaped by Catalan heritage, expats who make an effort to learn the language and immerse themselves in the culture will find it hard to ever leave Barcelona.

 Further reading